salesforcecli/plugin-env/messages/list.md

   <%= config.bin %> <%= command.id %>

-- List all environments:
+- List both active and inactive environments:

   <%= config.bin %> <%= command.id %> --all

-- Filter the output to list only orgs you authorized using a web browser; "OAuth Method" is the name of a column:
+- Filter the output to list only orgs you authorized using a web browser; "Auth Method" is the name of a column:

-  <%= config.bin %> <%= command.id %> --filter "OAuth Method=web"
+  <%= config.bin %> <%= command.id %> --filter "Auth Method=web"

-- Display only the Alias column and sort the aliases in descending order:
+- Display only the Aliases column and sort the aliases in descending order:

-  <%= config.bin %> <%= command.id %> --sort "-Alias" --columns "Alias"
+  <%= config.bin %> <%= command.id %> --sort "-Aliases" --columns "Aliases"

-- Don't truncate the displayed output:
+- Don't truncate the displayed output and instead wrap text that's wider than your terminal:

   <%= config.bin %> <%= command.id %> --no-truncate